What is Magnesium Carbonate?

 4. Does magnesium carbonate help you sleep?

-Ans: It helps to regulate the quality of sleep and also magnesium assist you to get to sleep, but it also helps you get to profound and restful sleep.
+Ans: It helps to regulate the quality of sleep and also magnesium assists you to get to sleep, but it also helps you get to profound and restful sleep.

 5. What is magnesium carbonate hydrate?